FY 2019 Results Summary

-For each project reported, respondents identified the specific project objectives from a detailed drop-down list organized under 12 over-arching research objectives.
-Table 1 shows the total funding for each of these 12 over-arching research objectives.
-To see the list of sub-category project objectives and funding reported under each, click here.
-In FY 2019, over $20M in funding was reported for both Stock Assessment and Population Dynamics and Ecology.
-Funding in excess of $10M was reported for two objectives, Technology Development and Biology.
+For each project reported to the Survey, respondents identified the specific project objectives from 12 high-level categories that each contained various sub-categories.
+Table 1 shows the total funding for each of the 12 high-level research objectives.
+To see the list of sub-category project objectives and the funding amounts reported under each, click here.
+In FY 2019, $28.48M in funding was reported for Stock Assessment and Population Dynamics, $16.38M was reported for Ecology, and $11.31M was reported for Technology Development.

 Funding by Species

-For each project reported to the survey, the total funding amount was allocated across individual focal species by the reporting agency.
-Of the 134 living and recently extinct marine mammal species, 82 were named as focal species in FY 2019 projects.
-Figure 2 shows the species for which funding was reported at $1M or greater.
-If a project did not have focal species or surveyed many (>10) species, it was reported as a multi-species project, and funds were not allocated across individual species.
-Multi-species projects totaled $28.26M, or about 29% of the total.
-The highest funding was reported for humpback whales ($9.48M), followed by Weddell seals ($5.91M), North Atlantic right whales ($4.36M), and polar bears ($3.90M).
+For each project reported to the Survey, the total funding amount of the project was allocated across individual focal species by the reporting agency.
+Of the 134 living and recently extinct marine mammal species, 75 were named as focal species in FY 2019 projects.
+Figure 2 shows the species for which total funding was reported at $1M or greater.
+If a project did not have focal species or surveyed more than 10 species, it was reported as a multi-species project and funds were not allocated across individual species.
+Multi-species projects totaled $28.19M, or about 46% of the total funding amount.
+Species with the greatest amount of total funding reported were humpback whales ($6.22M), Weddle seals ($4.71M), North Atlantic right whales ($4.36M), and polar bears ($3.38M).

-The Marine Mammal Commission would like to thank the federal agencies that participated in the survey for their efforts to provide accurate information on their marine mammal research activities and funding, and gratefully acknowledges the time and effort contributed to the survey by the coordinators and respondents from those agencies.
-In addition, the Commission greatly appreciates the engagement and agency feedback provided throughout the process of revising the online data collection system; these comments have improved the survey and its usefulness substantially.
-Finally, the Commission acknowledges the exemplary work of Eastern Research Group, Inc., in helping the Commission revise and launch the survey system used for the FY 2019 data call.
-Comments on this report and/or the survey are welcome and should be submitted to the Commission at firstname.lastname@example.org.
+The Marine Mammal Commission would like to thank the federal agencies who participated in the Survey for their efforts to provide accurate information on their marine mammal research activities and funding, and gratefully acknowledges the time and effort contributed to the Survey by the coordinators and respondents from those agencies.
+In addition, the Commission greatly appreciates the engagement and agency feedback provided throughout the process of revising the online data collection system; these comments improved the Survey and its usefulness substantially.
+Finally, the Commission acknowledges the exemplary work of Eastern Research Group, Inc. in helping the Commission revise and launch the survey system used for the FY 2019 data call and continued assistance with system maintenance.
+Comments on this summary report or the Survey are welcome and can be submitted to the Commission at firstname.lastname@example.org.